 Joppen No Trump - Joppe's No Trump Continuances

 Devised by Mr. Jukka Mattila of Finland.
 According to a rough translation this concept was devised based on the Jacoby-esque transfer bids, but which include a more enhanced method than the Two-Way Stayman conventional method.
-This presentation is the original as found on the website of Mr. Jukka Mattila.
+This presentation is the original as found on the website (presently off line) of Mr. Jukka Mattila.
 This information has also only been preserved and archived on this site in .pdf file format for future reference.

 The origin of this conventional method is unknown.
 The concept allows the partnership, following a No Trump opening bid by partner to determine the strength of the No Trump opening as minimum, average, or maximum.